jokr-1/message-serialization/README.md

 # message-serialization
-Python based serialization and deserialization of messages
+Python module for serialization and deserialization of structured data.
+The data is described in a simple class format, similar to dataclasses.

+@message
+class User:
+  name: 'utf-8'
+  age: '<B'